Gang sign: Clothing and other forms of identification

 Clothing is a strong signal that all gangs show.
 The clothing gangs wear allows rival gangs to identify who is friend and who is foe.
 For example, the uniforms for many Hispanic gangs are standard and easily recognizable.
 Gangs such as the Latin Kings would wear long yellow T-shirts, baggy pants, and either a bandana or a hat, sometimes both.
 Black gang members are generally more individualistic with their clothing.
 The gang would wear specific clothing and certain accessories that would match their crew's colors.
 Most gang members wear brands such as Pro Club, Dickies, and Levi's.

 Mask

 Masks can be worn in various types of colors and ways.
 This is done by gang members to signify which gang they are affiliated with.
 The most popular mask colors are red, blue, black, white, grey, pink, and yellow.
 It is typically worn on the left or right back pockets of gang members.
 They can also be worn as a camp mask by wrapping around the head so only the eyes show.

 Tattoos

 Gang members will often get tattoos to represent their gang, or subset of a gang which can include markings related to the street their set is from, or a nickname of the neighborhood given by a gang.
 For example, members of the Maniac Latin Disciples set known as "Rata World" may get a tattoo of the street their set originates from.
+Gang members may also get certain tattoos to disrespect rivals gangs.